 6 2.
-The revelation of truth, whether by direct personal ministry of the Spirit of Truth, by the world bestowal of divine Sons, or through the revelations of the written word.
+The revelation of truth, whether by direct personal ministry of the Spirit of Truth, by the world bestowHoly Spirit of the Universe Spirit, while these three supermortal endowments are unified in human experiential evolution as the ministry of the Supreme.